 - Draw up a two column table.

-- State the negative feelings and emotions associated with each PRADA on one column
+- State the negative memories and associated feelings and emotions in line with each PRADA on one column

 IMPORTANT POINTS TO NOTE: